MISSION STATEMENT:

 Email: g.hall@blackfeetnation.com

-Kendall Edmo Deputy of Conservation &GIS
+Kendall Edmo Deputy of Conservation & GIS

 Mikalen Running Fisher- Archives

-Ryan Running Crane- Chief Mountain Guardian
+Ryan Running Crane- Chief Mountain Shield Keeper

 THPO Professional Services